g0v-data/g0v-hackmd-archive/notes/YIEWwUA8S1yW9-B2WIlfvg.md

 **I am also not fully convinced that the method learns confidence for the specific generated answer, since the question-only ablation is very strong and sometimes close to or better than the full response-based predictor.
 This suggests that much of the gain may come from learning question difficulty.**

-That they are similarly marginally calibrated is unsurprising given that they have the same set of targets.
-What we observe, however, is that the question-only confidence scores tend to bunch more tightly around the average self-consistency rate.
-Quantitatively, this can be seen in both the brier score and AUROC.
-In particular AUROC is much worse, and this leads to meaningfully worse selective prediction performance.

-Overall, this can be seen in the progression from question-only, to our method with answers, to full test-time SC.
-While they all have good marginal calibration, the stronger methods prevail in Brier score and AUROC.
+It is correct that the question-only and full predictors achieve similar marginal calibration.
+This is expected: both are trained against the same self-consistency targets, and ECE rewards marginal calibration, which a difficulty estimate largely captures on its own (as we note in Section 4.1, a predictor near the base accuracy rate can already score well on ECE).

+The important question is whether the full predictor extracts answer-specific information beyond question difficulty, and on the discriminative metrics the two separate clearly.
+Because the question-only predictor never observes the generated answer, it must assign the same confidence to every response to a given question—including cases where the model produces an incorrect answer to an otherwise easy question.
+The full predictor, conditioned on the actual response, can down-weight such cases.
+This is exactly why it separates correct from incorrect answers better: across all five datasets (Table 9), AUROC increases strictly and monotonically from question-only → our full method → test-time self-consistency, with Brier score following the same ordering (except for Brier score on WebQ).
+The progression is the cleanest summary of the effect: all three are well-calibrated marginally, but the stronger, answer-aware methods are sharper.
+This carries directly into decisions: in selective prediction (Figure 6), the question-only ablation underperforms the full method, precisely because weaker ranking yields weaker abstention.

-Also, we note that learning model-dependent question difficulty is itself not trivial without access to labels, and is not meaningfully different from the goal of confidence calibration (i.e., it would seem natural for a human to express the difficulty of a problem by giving their estimate of the probability that they complete it successfully).
+Finally, we would also note that estimating model-dependent difficulty without any labels is itself non-trivial, and is arguably not distinct from confidence calibration.
+A natural way for any predictor (or person) to express the difficulty of a problem is precisely its estimated probability of answering correctly.
+That said, our results show the full method goes beyond this, capturing answer-level signal that measurably improves both discrimination and downstream decisions.